Requesting Build Outputs

 is replaced, then Bazel normally needs to run the action again to restore it.

-You can have an "L1" cache locally on the machine to avoid this - --disk_cache
+You can have an "L1" cache locally on the machine to avoid this, using the --disk_cache

 Spawn Strategies